 If at the end of the ‘promotion period’ of 12-15 months you are still unable to pay off the balance, look for a balance transfer card.
 Balance transfer cards come with fees of 3 to 5% or even more sometimes.
 So, a balance transfer is also not a cheap option, but it is better than paying 18%+ APR interest on the balance.

 Personal loans can be a much more viable option if you qualify for one at a good interest rate.
 You can take out a personal loan at lower interest rates and pay off the credit card balance, saving hundreds of dollars in interest.

 What is Credit Card APR?

-APR is annualized percentage rate.
-It’s the rate at which you pay interest on the balance you carry on the credit card.
-Honestly, credit cards have crazy interest rates, 15% or more in general.
+APR stands for Annual Percentage Rate.
+A credit card’s APR is the interest rate you pay for borrowing money i.e. not paying the balance full by the due date.
+Honestly, credit cards have crazy interest rates, 18% or more in general.
 Depending on credit score, the interest rates can be more than 30% as well.

-So, clearly paying off credit card debt is an instant return on investment of 15%+.
-That is better than the long term returns on stock market which averages at 10% per year!
+So, clearly paying off credit card debt is an instant return on investment of 18%+.
+That is better than the long-term returns on the stock market which averages at 10% per year!

 What is a Charge Card?

 A regular credit card is approved with a credit limit assigned to it.
 Charge cards are different in the aspect that it doesn’t come with a pre-determined credit limit.
 However, that does not mean that there is unlimited spending power available to the user.
 The purchasing power is determined by the card issuer based on your credit history and spending patterns, but the card issuer does not explicitly mention it to you.

 Unlike in the case of credit cards, in charge cards, you CAN NOT carry a balance from one statement to another.
 You must pay the balance in full at the end of each statement period.
 If you follow our advice from above (Habit #1), this should not be a problem for you!

 Credit cards offer various perks to users, such as the following: